Legal Alcohol Limit in Ontario for Driving

 What Is the Ontario BAC Limit for Commercial Drivers?

 The BAC limit for commercial drivers in Ontario is also anything above zero.
-This means that anyone driving a road-building machine or in possession of an A-F driver’s license or Commercial Vehicle Operator’s Registration (CVOR) cannot have any trace of alcohol (or drugs) in the system when operating a commercial vehicle.
+This means that anyone operating a commercial vehicle with licence classes such as A, B, C, D, E, or F or Commercial Vehicle Operator’s Registration (CVOR) cannot have any trace of alcohol (or drugs) in the system when operating a commercial vehicle.

 Commercial vehicle drivers caught with any drugs or alcohol in their systems could face a three-day immediate roadside license suspension and up to $450 in fines.
 They will also likely be sent to an education or treatment program.
 Drivers whose licenses are suspended will also have to shell out money to have them reinstated.